SodaqMoja/Sodaq_MQTT/README.md

 not really exciting but it shows which minimal steps are required to publish a message.
 It uses a freely available MQTT server from the people that wrote the mosquitto tools.
 When you run this example you should set up a client that listens (subscribes) to the messages.
+Something like this:

-Something like this mosquitto_sub -h test.mosquitto.org -t "SODAQ/demo/#"
+    mosquitto_sub -h test.mosquitto.org -t "SODAQ/demo/#"

 ```c
 #include <GPRSbee.h>